 This ensures that they collaborate more, show a greater willingness to share knowledge and support each other when required.

 5. Higher Employee Retention

 One of the biggest challenges faced by organizations today is that of retaining the top talent.
-Proper and timely recognition can make employees feel valued and loyal towards the organization.
-Loyal employees are less likely to seek job opportunities elsewhere.
+Therefore, proper and timely recognition can make employees feel valued and loyal towards the organization.
+In fact, loyal employees are less likely to seek job opportunities elsewhere.